geetharamson/DataRep2020/README.md

     Images : have snip shots of my work with snipping tool

-    Link to app on pythonanywhere :http://geethakathikesan.eu.pythonanywhere.com/
+    Link to app on pythonanywhere :http://geethakathikesan.eu.pythonanywhere.com/  and was done with another repository https://github.com/geetharamson/deploytoPA.git

 ### How to clone this repository